Opuntia humifusa: Distribution

+In Canada, the species grows naturally in small pockets of Southern Ontario, along the banks of Lake Erie.

 Habitat

 This plant is very intolerant of shade and instead thrives in sunny, hot and dry environments with well-draining, sandy soil.
-O. humifusa will grow in open areas in sandy, rocky and coastal scrub habits.
+O. humifusa will grow in open areas in sandy, rocky and coastal scrub habitats.
 It is capable of surviving cool winters unlike many cacti, although harsh winter storms are known to cause habitat loss.

 Uses

 The fruits are edible, but have small spiny bristles.
 The pulp can be scooped and the seeds strained out to make syrup or jelly.
 The seeds can be briefly roasted and ground into meal.
 Young cactus segments can be roasted to remove spines, then peeled and sliced to be eaten like string beans; alternatively, they can be deep fried.
 The leafy segments can be peeled and chewed for emergency hydration.

+Opuntia humifusa has also provided traditional medicine uses in Indian, American, Mexican, and Korean cultures.
+The stem produces an extract that is high in concentrations of polyphenols and flavonoids.
+It has also been found that Opuntia humifusa has been associated with endophytic fungi.